lifeart/vscode-ember/README.md

 # vscode-ember

+> [!IMPORTANT]
+> This fork now merged to official language server, so, for actual codebase look at [ember-tooling/vscode-ember](https://github.com/ember-tooling/vscode-ember)

 This is the VSCode extension to use the [Stable Ember Language Server](https://github.com/lifeart/ember-language-server).

 `Stable Ember Language Server` is full-featured fork of [Ember Language Server](https://github.com/ember-tooling/ember-language-server).
 It's `stable` and `extremely` power-featured.